 Fatalities in car accidents may seem like a rare occurrence, but it is not out of the question.
 In the State of Washington, 745 fatalities occurred from car accidents alone last year.
-Getting into a car accident which results in the death of another person has serious legal consequences like being charged with Vehicular Homicide.
+Getting into a car accident which results in the death of another person has serious legal consequences like being charged with Vehicular Homicide in Washington.
 In serious cases such as vehicular homicide, defenses can be very technical and demand intuition and understanding.
+Understand the legal implications and consequences.
+Learn about Vehicular Homicide laws in Washington.
 Hiring a knowledgeable and experienced attorney is in your best interest as it will likely affect the outcome of your case.
 The Law Office of Erin Bradley McAleer handles a number of vehicular homicide cases each year, and has many skilled lawyers ready to vigorously defend you in court.

 When can I be charged with vehicular homicide?

 The Revised Code of Washington (RCW) has three main prongs under which you can be charged and convicted of vehicular homicide.
 It is considered a class A felony as it carries up to life in prison and up to $50,000 in fines.
 Additionally a conviction brings along a strike offense.
 Racking up three strike offenses in the State of Washington is an automatic life imprisonment sentence.
 Travel and license restrictions may be imposed on you, as well as mandates for treatment.